French Press Brew Ratio Explained

 • Go stronger if you brew with milk, prefer a fuller body, or find your coffee tasting weak.

 • Go lighter if your cup feels heavy, sludgy, or overly bitter.
+A lighter ratio can also make cleanup and the last few sips feel cleaner.

 • Adjust based on grind size and brew time; a coarser grind often needs a little more patience, while finer grinds can overextract more easily.